lyteabovenyte/Mock-kafka/README.md

 ###### implementation:
 - commit log:
+    - *hash-table* index approach for in-memory data structure using *write-ahead-log* and *LSM Tree engine* by fragmenting index, store and segments
+    - implementing segment and stores in binary format that fits best for logs. it encodes the length of a string in bytes, followed by the raw strings (page 74 of designing data-intensive application for more info)
-    - using store and index files approach for each log segment
+    - using store and index files approach for each log segment by in-memory data-structure for faster seeks. (already thinking about merging the old segments)
     - using [go-mmap](https://pkg.go.dev/github.com/go-mmap/mmap) library to memory map index file for performance issues.
     - tests for each segment and it's store and index files
 - gRPC Services: *v2.0.0*